Lebanon's coronavirus lockdown piles pressure on flagging currency

 But that account was disputed by Michel Mecattaf, a shareholder in a Lebanese company that ships banknotes, who was quoted by local media as saying that cargo shipments for banknotes were continuing.

-(Reporting by Tom Perry and Ellen Francis; Additional reporting and writing by Eric Knecht; Editing by Hugh Lawson)
+(Reporting by Tom Perry and Ellen Francis; Writing and additional reporting by Eric Knecht; Editing by Hugh Lawson and Mark Potter)

 ((eric.knecht@thomsonreuters.com; Reuters Messaging: eric.knecht.thomsonreuters.com@reuters.net))